A few good things to know

 Depending on your pet's needs, you could either leave the sitter with enough pet food for the duration of the house sit or you can leave them cash in case they need to buy more food for your pets.
 The sitter will give you the receipts for any purchases made with your money.

-You do not pay any of your sitters living expenses.
 They will bring their own food and toiletries.
 You are not expected to tip your house sitters or pay anything extra.

 Sitters do not pay rent.
 That is one of the main reasons they house sit.
 So the utility bills would be your cost, but should not exceed what you usually pay for these services.
 For longer housesits (5 weeks or more) your house sitter may be willing to contribute towards the utilities that they use, but this would be negotiated between you and the sitter prior to them accepting your house sit.
 You must let The Housesitting Company know if you are expecting paid contribution so we don’t send you sitters who aren’t happy with this arrangement.